Shahid Khaqan Abbasi: As Minister for Petroleum

 In July 2015, Abbasi was accused of issuing illegal contracts worth PKR220 billion between the period of 2013 and 2015 for the import and distribution of LNG without a proper bidding process, after which the National Accountability Bureau registered a case and began an investigation.
 He denied the corruption allegations.
 The case was closed in December 2016 after it was found that all rules were followed during procurement and the bidding process to award the contract was transparent.
 The Express Tribune described the LNG project as successful and one of the cheapest regasifications in the world.
 Abbasi ceased to hold the ministerial office of Petroleum and Natural Resources on 28 July 2017 when the cabinet of Prime Minister Nawaz Sharif was disbanded following his disqualification by the Supreme Court of Pakistan in the Panama Papers case decision.
-To minimise the shortage of gas, and to overcome the persistent power crises in the country, Abbasi's proposal to bring the LNG to Pakistan as source of power generation was lauded and praised.
+To minimise the shortage of gas, and to overcome the persistent power crises in the country, Abbasi's proposal to bring the LNG to Pakistan as a source of power generation was lauded and praised.
 According to BBC Urdu, Abbasi had not become a part of any major political or financial controversy throughout his time in a ministerial office which is considered a high-profile cabinet slot.